andrew/ultimate-awesome/README.md

 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
 - [awesome-recipes](https://github.com/bbbenji/awesome-recipes) - A curated list of awesome food recipes.
 - [awesome](https://github.com/bnb-chain/awesome) - A curated list of awesome projects in BNB Chain ecosystem.
+- [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
+- [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
 - [awesome-poi](https://github.com/egoist/awesome-poi) - A curated list of awesome Poi resources.
 - [awesome-tls-hacks](https://github.com/lennysec/awesome-tls-hacks) - A collection of SSL/TLS security related resources.
 - [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).